 The Library, which has been carefully selected with reference to the scientific studies required in the several practical courses, includes now about 10,000 volumes.
-The large Library Hall is fitted up as a reading-room, and is open every day and evening for study, reading, and consultation of authorities.
+The large Library Hall is fitted up as a readingroom, and is open throughout the day for study, reading, and consultation of authorities.
 It is well provided with American, English, French and German papers and periodicals, embracing some of the most important scientific and art publications.
-For a list of the periodicals regularly received, see Table of Contents, page z.
+For a list of the periodicals regularly received, see Table of Contents, page 2 of cover.